LadyLoBentley/FlightForensics/docs/README.md

 - `Clean_flight_log.py`: Cleans raw drone CSV logs for flight path reconstruction.
 It filters relevant GPS, velocity, and orientation data, removes missing values, renames columns for clarity, and saves the output to the `processed/logs/flight/<flight_id/path_construction/` directory.

 - `clean_anomaly_log.py`: Prepares flight logs for anomaly detection by selecting relevant features such as velocity, acceleration, sensor readings, and battery stats.
-Outputs are saved to the `processed/logs/flight/<flight_id/anomaly_detection/` directiory.
+Outputs are saved to the `processed/logs/flight/<flight_id>/anomaly_detection/` directory.

+- `nlp_spacy_pipeline.py`: Extracts structured entities from unstructured error log messages using spaCy's EntityRuler.
+Outputs labeled logs, such as subsystem, event, and warning, to `processed/logs/error/<flight_id>/` for feature engineering and anomaly detection.

 These scripts can be found in the `src/preprocess/` directory.